witchphp/cauldron/README.md

-# Mage
+# Cauldron 🧙

-Mage is a WordPress starter theme with a modern development workflow.
+Cauldron is a set of libraries for Mage, a WordPress starter theme with a modern development workflow.